-Having a grow room is one efficient solution to developing cultivars under specific controlled conditions.
-Factors such as temperature, humidity, amount of hydration and lighting are just a few among the things that can be carefully regulated by the grower in order to help achieve its desired growth outcome.
+Having a grow room is one solution to develop cultivars under specific conditions.
+Factors such as temperature, humidity, amount of hydration, and lighting are just a few among the things that can be carefully regulated by the grower.
+These will help the grower achieve its desired growth outcome.

 One way to ensure this from happening is through the use of carbon filters or scrubbers.
-The importance of a carbon filter in a grow room is imperative as this basically facilitates the air purification and odor neutralization within the enclosed space.
-In that regard, the filter keeps the room free from debris, dust, pollen, mold spores, volatile compounds, airborne pathogens, and other contaminants that might potentially affect the growth of the plants.
+The importance of a carbon filter in a grow room is imperative.
+This facilitates the air purification and odor neutralization within the enclosed space.
+The filter keeps the room free from debris, dust, pollen, mold spores, volatile compounds, airborne pathogens, and others.
+They might affect the growth of the plants.

-However, just like any other cleaning devices, carbon filters can only do so much for your grow room until such time it reaches its maximum lifespan.
-In this article, we will particularly discuss how to figure out when is the best time to change or replace the air filters for your space.
+But, like any other cleaning devices, carbon filters can only do so much for your grow room.
+Until such time it reaches most of its lifespan.
+In this article, we will discuss when is the best time to change or replace the air filters for your space.
 Furthermore, we will also tackle the procedures involved in installing a carbon filter.

 How does carbon filter work and how to recognize if it is no longer working?

 To start the discussion, let us first briefly tackle how does a carbon filter basically works and how to identify when is it not working anymore.